kevinaaaaaaa22/Wildfire-Detection-Project/README.md

 # Wildfire-Detection-Project
-- Wildfire Detection and Perimeter Mapping using Satellite Imagery and Computer Vision with HyperOpt Tuning
+- Wildfire Detection and Perimeter Mapping using Satellite Imagery and Machine Learning with HyperOpt Tuning
 - Code dump